ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 corresponding to the local state at each power level.
 The generic code expects the handler to succeed.

 The difference between turning a power domain off versus suspending it is that in the former case, the power domain is expected to re-initialize its state when it is next powered on (see ``pwr_domain_on_finish()``).
 In the latter case, the power domain is expected to save enough state so that it can resume execution by restoring this state when its powered on (see ``pwr_domain_suspend_finish()``).

+When suspending a core, the platform can also choose to power off the GICv3 Redistributor and ITS through an implementation-defined sequence.
+To achieve this safely, the ITS context must be saved first.
+The architectural part is implemented by the ``gicv3_its_save_disable()`` helper, but most of the needed sequence is implementation defined and it is therefore the responsibility of the platform code to implement the necessary sequence.
+Then the GIC Redistributor context can be saved using the ``gicv3_rdistif_save()`` helper.
+Powering off the Redistributor requires the implementation to support it and it is the responsibility of the platform code to execute the right implementation defined sequence.

+When a system suspend is requested, the platform can also make use of the ``gicv3_distif_save()`` helper to save the context of the GIC Distributor after it has saved the context of the Redistributors and ITS of all the cores in the system.
+The context of the Distributor can be large and may require it to be allocated in a special area if it cannot fit in the platform's global static data, for example in DRAM.
+The Distributor can then be powered down using an implementation-defined sequence.

 plat\_psci\_ops.pwr\_domain\_pwr\_down\_wfi()
 .............................................